Read This First

 Prompt 2: Create syllogistic formulations of the strongest arguments for 1) euthenasia for animals and 2) prologing life for humans.

-The section turns on Syllogistic Formulation for Euthanasia for Animals, Syllogistic Formulation for Prolonging Life for Humans, and Animal Euthanasia Syllogism.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Syllogistic Formulation for Euthanasia for Animals, Syllogistic Formulation for Prolonging Life for Humans, and Animal Euthanasia Syllogism in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Syllogistic Formulation for Euthanasia for Animals distinct from Syllogistic Formulation for Prolonging Life for Humans.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Syllogistic Formulation for Euthanasia for Animals distinct from Syllogistic Formulation for Prolonging Life for Humans.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Premise 1